colour-science/colour-science.org/output/posts/pycharm-vagrant-fabric-anaconda/index.rst

 Password is :code:`vagrant`.

-You will also need to add the virtual machine to the X11 hosts by issuing the following command on the *macOs* host:
+You will also need to add the virtual machine to the X11 hosts by issuing the following command on the *macOS* host:

 .. code:: shell